Key Points

 SUMMARY

-- Post-conception validation.
+HB 350’s Post-conception validation for genetic surrogacy can be abused.
 Subchapter C Section 9824(b) says that with the agreement of all parties, the court may validate a genetic surrogacy agreement after assisted reproduction has occurred, as long as it is before the birth of the child.
-Under this bill, a woman could potentially undergo the necessary screenings, become pregnant via IUI, and then “match” with the highest bidder before validating a contract with them.
-Note that this is a radical change when currently, a pre-birth order is not allowed because the surrogate cannot terminate her parental rights until 72 hours after the child’s birth and traditional surrogates cannot be compensated.
+Under this bill, a woman could potentially undergo the necessary screenings, become pregnant via IUI (intrauterine insemination), and then “match” with the highest bidder before validating a contract with them.
+Currently, a pre-birth order is not allowed because the surrogate cannot terminate her parental rights until 72 hours after the child’s birth.

 TAKE ACTION